jut147/lumo-portfolio/docs/QA_Test_Plan.md

     *   Ensuring TypeScript types align with the actual database schema.
     *   Checking UI behavior and error handling when optional data (e.g., images) is missing.
 *   **End-to-End (E2E) Testing:** Simulate real user scenarios by interacting with the application through the browser.
 Verify complete user flows (e.g., navigating to the contact page, filling the form, submitting, and seeing a success message).
 Playwright is recommended.
-*   **Functional Testing:** Manually or exploratorily verify that each feature works according to requirements (e.g., navigation links work, theme changes apply correctly).
+*   **Functional Testing:** Manually or exploratorily verify that each feature works according to requirements (e.g., navigation links work, theme changes apply correctly, scroll-triggered animations activate as expected).
 Both positive and negative test cases will be included.
 *   **Regression Testing:** Execute a subset of automated tests (E2E, Integration, Unit/Component) after code changes or bug fixes to ensure existing functionality remains unaffected.
-*   **Usability Testing:** Evaluate the ease of use, intuitiveness, and overall user experience of the website.
+*   **Usability Testing:** Evaluate the ease of use, intuitiveness, and overall user experience of the website, including the impact and feel of animations.
 This can involve heuristic evaluation or user feedback sessions.
 *   **Compatibility Testing:** Ensure the website renders and functions correctly across different browsers, operating systems, and device types (responsive design).
+Verify animation consistency and performance across environments.
     *   **Target Browsers:** Latest versions of Chrome, Firefox, Safari, Edge.
     *   **Target Devices:** Desktop (various resolutions), Mobile (iOS Safari, Android Chrome), Tablet.
 *   **Performance Testing:** Assess the website's responsiveness, load times, stability, and resource utilization under various conditions.